Geometric Satake equivalence in mixed characteristic and Springer correspondence: Notations

-If $P$ is a parabolic subgroup of $G$ containing $B$, then it has Levi decomposition $P=LU_P$ where $L$ is a Levi subgroup containing $T$ and $U_P$ is the unipotent radical of $P$.
+Throughout this paper, $P$ denotes a parabolic subgroup of $G$ containing $B$, and $L$ denotes its Levi subgroup (containing $T$).
+We have the Levi decomposition $P=LU_P$ where $U_P$ is the unipotent radical of $P$.
 Sometimes $B_L$ denotes $B\cap L$.
 The group $B_L$ is a Borel subgroup of $L$ containing $T$.

 Let $\mathbb{X}^{\bullet}(T)$ and $\mathbb{X}_{\bullet}(T)$ be the character and cocharacter lattice of $T$.
 Let $\mathbb{X}_{\bullet}^+(T)\subset \mathbb{X}_{\bullet}(T)$ be the subset of dominant cocharacters with respect to $B$.